bentoco/catalog-api/README.md

 **3. ProductCategory Mapping Table:**

 - **Description:** The ProductCategory mapping table establishes the association between products and categories.
-Each entry in this table represents a product-category relationship.
+Each entry in this table represents a product-categoryTable relationship.
 The ProductID serves as the partition key, and the CategoryID serves as the sort key.

     - **Table Name:** ProductCategoryMapping
     - **Primary Key:**